kckarnige/saturnNX/README.md

 # SaturnNX Usage Guide

+### Preparing (Updated)
+- Select the 'Install APX Driver' option (If this option is not present, use the 'InstallAPX.bat' file)
+- If a Windows Security popup shows up, select "Yes"
+- Go through the set up

 ### Preparing
 - [Install and launch Zadig](https://zadig.akeo.ie/)
 - Plug your Switch into your PC while it's in RCM mode